scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

 ^^^^^^^^^^^^^^^^^^^^

 After each epoch, the principal node generates a random seed.
-Then, it signs the seed in its enclave with it private key (see `Worker Selection <#worker-selection>`__).
-Then, it commits it to the Enigma Contract which which verifies the signature.
+Then, it signs the seed in its enclave with its private key (see `Worker Selection <#worker-selection>`__).
+Then, the node commits the seed to the Enigma Contract, which verifies the signature.

 Post Computation
 ^^^^^^^^^^^^^^^^

 After a computation task is executed, the worker signs a hash of all parameters of the task in its enclave with its private key.
-Then, the it commits this data to the Enigma Contract.
+Then, it commits this data to the Enigma Contract.
 The contract then recreates this hash, notably using the input parameters stored in the task record prior to broadcasting to the network.
-Once the signature of this hash is verified, the rest of the transaction is relayed to the *callback* method of the Dapp contract.
+Once the signature of this hash is verified, the rest of the transaction is relayed to the *callback* method of the dApp contract.

 Attestation
 ~~~~~~~~~~~

-Performing attestation involves a verifiable proof which guarantees that
+Performing attestation involves a verifiable proof that guarantees that
 a given worker runs an intact version of Core within a certified
 enclave.
 Combined with `On-Chain
 Verification <#on-chain-verification>`__, it offers strong guarantees